ibm-ecosystem-engineering/envizi-integration-hub-app/docs/11-webhook/readme.md

 ## 2. Webhooks List

-Here is the list of webhooks available and it can be executed.
+Here is the list of available webhooks and it can be opened and executed.

-The table in the bottom shows the data ingested into envizi after the webhook got executed.
+The new, open, clone and delete operations are available from here.

 <img src="images/image11.png">